On This Page:

 Cocaine is a psychologically addictive drug.
 There is no substitution medication to help the ceasation process.
 Therapies help you through the rehab process.
 Therapies are mostly behavioural in nature.
 Therapies help to stop you from relapsing when you do go back to your home.

 Alcoholism is a common addiction.
-In fact, it is likely that alcoholism is the most common form of addiction in the UK.
+In fact, alcohol addiction is likely that alcoholism is the most common form of addiction in the UK.
 We help you select rehabs offering suitable alcoholism treatment.
-Alcoholism is a physically addictive substance.
+Alcohol addiction is a physically addictive substance.
 You will be given medications to help stop dangerous withdrawals.

 These drugs are prescribed to treat anxiety.
 Benzos are highly addictive.
 Your GP will recommend you do not take Benzo for more a limited period of time.
 This is because of their abuse potential.
 Benos are physically addictive.
 To safely detox off benzos, you will taper off them slowly.
 Substitution drugs, such as slower-acting benzos, may be prescribed during your detox.